Julius Caesar's invasions of Britain: March inland

 Caesar then returned to the Stour crossing and found the Britons had massed their forces there.
 Cassivellaunus, a warlord from north of the Thames, had previously been at war with most of the British tribes.
 He had recently overthrown the king of the powerful Trinovantes and forced his son, Mandubracius, into exile.
 But now, facing invasion, the Britons had appointed Cassivellaunus to lead their combined forces.
 After several indecisive skirmishes, during which a Roman tribune, Quintus Laberius Durus, was killed, the Britons attacked a foraging party of three legions under Gaius Trebonius, but were repulsed and routed by the pursuing Roman cavalry.

 Cassivellaunus realised he could not defeat Caesar in a pitched battle.
 Disbanding the majority of his force and relying on the mobility of his 4,000 chariots and superior knowledge of the terrain, he used guerrilla tactics to slow the Roman advance.
 By the time Caesar reached the Thames, the one fordable place available to him had been fortified with sharpened stakes, both on the shore and under the water, and the far bank was defended.
-Second Century sources state that Caesar used a large war elephant, which was equipped with armour and carried archers and slingers in its tower, to put the defenders to flight.
+Second century sources state that Caesar used a large war elephant, which was equipped with armour and carried archers and slingers in its tower, to put the defenders to flight.
 When this unknown creature entered the river, the Britons and their horses fled and the Roman army crossed over and entered Cassivellaunus' territory.
-(However, this may be a confusion with Claudius's use of elephants during his conquest of Britain in AD 43.)
+This may be a confusion with Claudius's use of elephants during his conquest of Britain in AD 43.

 The Trinovantes, whom Caesar describes as the most powerful tribe in the region, and who had recently suffered at Cassivellaunus' hands, sent ambassadors, promising him aid and provisions.
 Mandubracius, who had accompanied Caesar, was restored as their king, and the Trinovantes provided grain and hostages.
 Five further tribes, the Cenimagni, Segontiaci, Ancalites, Bibroci and Cassi, surrendered to Caesar, and revealed to him the location of Cassivellaunus' stronghold, possibly the hill fort at Wheathampstead, which he proceeded to put under siege.